Genre: Business Planning and Forecasting

-The Signal and the Noise, by Nate Silver is centered on the art of prediction and understanding the necessity to isolate the quality data a researcher needs.
-He examines the art of prediction in various sectors such as baseball statistics, poker, terrorism, and the economy to name a few.
+The Signal and the Noise by Nate Silver is centered on the art of prediction and understanding the necessity of isolating the quality data a researcher needs.
+He examines the art of prediction in various sectors such as baseball statistics, poker, terrorism, and the economy, to name a few.

 The idea of two types of forecasters is conveyed through the analogy of the foxes and hedgehogs, and a distinction